-All Applicants must submit a fee of \$1,000 for commercialization review.
-Payment should be made by check or money order payable to CPRIT; electronic payments are not acceptable.
+All Applicants, with the exception of academic institutions, must submit a fee of \$1,000 for commercialization review.
+Payment should be made by check or money order payable to CPRIT; electronic and credit card payments are not acceptable.
 The application ID and the name of the submitter must be indicated on the payment.
 All payments must be postmarked by the application submission deadline and mailed to: